geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

     ant -f build/rename.xml

-  .. note:: use of sed
+  .. note:: Alternative use of sed

      To update these files using sed::